What is it?

 Should I buy one?

-You'll read very mixed reviews online of the Mighti Mo 300, but our experience of using it over 18 months has been positive.
+You'll read very mixed reviews online of the Mighti Mo 300, but our experience of using has been positive.
 We did have a few issues with the battery pack jumping out of the mower the first time we used it and occasionally it would also stop after a few seconds use.
 However, since then it has worked faultlessly and proved a great little mower for our small garden, despite the small grass box.
 It's easy to manoeuvre and gives a neat finish.

 Not having the hassle and inconvenience of a power cable makes mowing much quicker and it's ideal if you have awkward spaces to mow.
 It's also ideal if you want to mow an area with no power - we regularly use it at our allotment which has a few grass pathways that need to be kept in check.
 Its light weight also makes it easy to manoeuvre.